 - The Virtual Factory

-Graduate from this course can expect to be employed as leaders in general engineering management and manufacturing engineering management.
+As a graduate of MSEM, you can expect to be employed as a leader in general or manufacturing engineering management.

 Information for international students